Polistes nimpha: Parasitoidism

 Latibulus argiolus (Rossi) (Hymenoptera, Ichneumonidae) and Elasmus schmitti (Ruschka) (Hymenoptera, Eulophidae) are parasitoids that are harmful to Polistes nimpha.
-An infestation of Latibulus argiolus is determined by the presence of oval slanted, light yellow or light orange remains in the larval cuticle on the cell margins.
-An infestation with Elasmus schmitti consists of dark gray covers in the cells, with the parasitoid meconium prior to pupation.
-Both parasitoids develop in two generations; the females of the first generation infest the host nest towards the end of May to the middle of June.
-The second generation infests the host nest from the middle of July to the beginning of August.
 Both parasitoids are more present in colony clusters and usually infest larger nests.
 If there is a large amount of parasitoids, the host colony will become infested earlier.
 If infestations occur before worker emergence, the host population density can be greatly impacted.
 Therefore, spatial distributions of the nests, as well as seasonal aspects, affect the colony's development and vulnerability to the parasitoids.
 Polistes nimpha may coexist with the parasitoids, but this stability depends on annual changes in their life cycles, as well as on the various features of the host habitat, since this can directly affect the intensity of predation.
 The influence of parasitoids on the overall population of the species depends not only on Polistes nimpha’s defensive behavior, but also on the intra- and interspecific competition of the parasitoids.

 Predators

-The Polistes nimpha is prey to not only parasitoids, but also to entomophages, such as the parasitic wasp L. argiolus, the hornet Vespa crabro, and ants.
+The Polistes nimpha is prey to not only parasitoids, but also to entomophages, such as birds, spiders and the hornet Vespa crabro.
+Data on ant predation are conflicting.
+One study considers them to be important natural enemies of Polistes nimpha.
+Another study claims that ants only raid nests when all adult wasps have died and stopped covering the nest with ant repellent, suggesting that they are more likely to be considered scavengers of the wasp colony.
 Pleiometrotic colonies are better protected from invertebrate predators, and they can usually rebuild their nests if it is destroyed.
 The most vulnerable time in the wasp's life cycle is the interval between nest foundation and worker emergence.